SagaSkoyere/Sentencio-Audio-Condense/README.md

 ---

 ## How It Works
 1. The Silero VAD neural model assigns a speech probability to each ~32 ms chunk.
-[Read more on this model](https://github.com/snakers4/silero-vad)
+[Read more on this model here](https://github.com/snakers4/silero-vad).
 2. Chunks above the threshold (0.65) are marked as containing speech.
 3. A two-pass sweep adds a 1-second buffer before and after each identified speech chunk to preserve natural pacing of speech.
 4. These remaining chunks are stitched into the final condensed audio output file.